ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_rollback/README.md

 suite_rollback
 ===============================================================================
-This role validates if a given MAS installation is ready for the core platform to be rolled back to a specific MAS core version, and (as long as dry run mode is not enabled) will execute the rollback.
+This role is to roll back Maximo Application Suite to an earlier version.
+Rollback is possible only in 8.11 and later.
+From 8.11 onwards, every version comes with a set of supported versions to which Suite can be rolled back.
+For example, you can roll back Maximo Application Suite from 8.11.x to 8.11.0.
+This role validates given MAS installation is ready for the core platform to be rolled back to a specific MAS core version, and (as long as dry run mode is not enabled) will execute the rollback.

 - It will validate that the specified version is compatible to rollback from the current version.
 - It will validate that the core is already running at the targetted version.